unoplatform/workshops/uno-bootcamp/modules/02-Leverage-existing-tools/README.md

 ![Uno Project Structure](../01-Introduction-to-Uno/uno-project-structure.png)

-1. Right click on the `Todo.UWP` application and select `Set as Startup Project`.
+1. Right-click on the `Todo.UWP` application and select `Set as Startup Project`.
-1. Right click on the `Todo.UWP` application and select `Deploy`.
+1. Right-click on the `Todo.UWP` application and select `Deploy`.
 1. Ensure the platform selector is set to `Todo.UWP`.
 1. Navigate to `Debug -> Start Debugging` to launch the application.